 Try to take it easy.
 Don’t go to the celebration too early if it’s going to be a late night.
 If you’re planning on partaking of alcohol try moderation and don’t forget to drink plenty of water.
 Getting out of the heat for short periods is essential.
 Can you find some shade?
 Can you get access to an air-conditioned building?

 Celebrations come and go but your ears are a one time deal.
 Enjoy the holiday but be sure to take care of your ears also.
-If you are worried that you may have already suffered hearing damage it is important to schedule an appointment with a hearing care specialist.
+If you are worried that you may have already suffered hearing damage it is important to schedule an appointment.